CooperToons HomePage Dept. of Education Merry History CooperToons Books

 NO BETTING LIMITS.

 But you say even if - as the Spartans told Phillip - Joe can't sit at the table with an infinite amount of money to cover the losses he can have someone slip him an extra grand if his initial bankroll goes bust.
-So at least in principle he can keep on playing.6
+So is it possible that least in principle he can keep on playing?6

-And yes, what we see is interesting.
-Suppose we have to live with the betting limit but even if we don't exactly have an unlimited or infinite bankroll, we have friend who will alway lend us another grand if we go bust.
+Well, suppose we have to live with the betting limit but even if we don't exactly have an unlimited or infinite bankroll, we have a friend who will alway lend us another grand if we go bust.

 We then we start to bet.
 We also keep tabs, not just of our bankroll which is being replenished if necessary, but our total winnings.
 That is, how much dough we have taken from the casino.